 • A joining letter is a formal letter you send to your employer, confirming your acceptance of the job offer and your readiness to start work.

-• Ensure your letter includes key details like your joining date, job role, reporting time, and any documents required for the first day.
+• Ensure your letter includes key details such as your joining date, job role, reporting time, and any documents required for your first day.

 • Structure the letter with a clear subject line, a professional salutation, and a positive closing to set the right tone.